vanu98/Face_Detect_Face_Detailing_On-Stream/README.md

 # Face_Detect_Face_Detailing_On-Stream
-Thw project detects faces using haar cascade and applies image processing operations to particular face frame, increasing the details within the face and easy for further processing.
+The project detects faces using haar cascade and applies image processing operations to particular face frame, increasing the details within the face and easy for further processing.
 # Requirements:
 - python
 - opencv